 For years I believed “business” and “personal” were always separate.
-It wasn’t until realized that how I was handling my relationships with clients was the exact opposite.
+It wasn’t until I realized how I was, at the time, handling my relationships with clients was the exact opposite of said mantra.
 More often than not, I found myself wholeheartedly focused and concerned about my customer’s and client’s objectives as my own.
 Here are 5 reasons why business is always personal.
 Continue reading

 After spending several weeks interviewing over 18,000 Twitter followers, Enterasys Networks Chief Customer Officer, Vala Afshar caught some of the customer service industry by surprise.
 Vala had put together a list of the Top 100 Most Social Customer Service Pros On Twitter and reviewed it with our friends at The Huffington Post’s Business Division.
 When I was first notified about this, it was nice to see some close friends and colleagues mixed within the list.
 It’s an absolute honor to be involved amongst multiple best-selling authors, industry analysts, keynote speakers, customer support management, service-oriented company executives, community managers, consultants, bloggers, customer experience architects, and media personalities.
 Continue reading